University of Washington [Boise] Program

 About This Program

-Our program emphasizes clinical autonomy, interprofessional education, and resident wellness.
-We offer learning opportunities at diverse clinical sites: Boise VAMC, St. Luke's, Saint Alphonsus, community clinics throughout ID, and University of Washington affiliated sites in WA.
-Trainees receive an allowance in the sum of $8,500, intended to offset the cost of living.
-The allowance is included in the total compensation schedule which is paid out in each pay check throughout the academic year.
+Our program emphasizes clinical autonomy, interprofessional education, and a growth mindset culture to train curious, compassionate and versatile physicians who serve, lead and teach in Idaho and the Northwest.
+We offer learning opportunities at diverse clinical sites, including Boise VA Medical Center, St. Lukes, Saint Alphonsus, community clinics throughout Idaho, and University of Washington sites in Washington.
+Trainees receive a $12,000 housing allowance intended to help offset the cost of

 Program Statistics